vsivsi/meteor-job/README.md

 ## Usage

-Using meteor-job is straightforward for node.js programs that wish to implement job workers.
+### Getting connected

-However, first you need to establish a [DDP connection](https://github.com/oortcloud/node-ddp-client) with the Meteor server hosting the jobCollection you wish to work on.
+First you need to establish a [DDP connection](https://github.com/oortcloud/node-ddp-client) with the Meteor server hosting the jobCollection you wish to work on.

 ```js
 var DDP = require('ddp');